-What Drives the Cost of a Research Community?
+What Drives the Cost of an Insights Community?

-A research community can be a significant investment.
+An insight community can be a significant investment.
 But when appropriately developed and cultivated, the cost is well worth it – enabling a third-party partner to engage with consumers and glean insights in an efficient manner.
-While there is no “one-size-fits-all” guide to determining the exact dollar amount to budget for your research community, having an understanding of the components that contribute to the overall community investment will enable you and your organization to make an informed decision about which components are most critical to your business needs.
+While there is no “one-size-fits-all” guide to determining the exact dollar amount to budget for your insight community, having an understanding of the components that contribute to the overall community investment will enable you and your organization to make an informed decision about which components are most critical to your business needs.

 Five key cost-determining factors include: